Are You an Emotional Shopper?

 3. I deleted my credit card details from shopping sites.
 If I want to purchase something, I have to go to the trouble of getting my card out and entering all of the numbers.

-4. I may put items in an online shopping cart, but I've made a commitment to wait at least 24 hours before making a purchase.
+4. I've made a commitment to wait at least 24 hours before making a purchase.
+I may put items in an online shopping cart, but there they stay.
 At least 80% of the time I don't even remember what I put in the cart by the next day, so I delete it.

 5. I quit Amazon Prime.
 The only things I ever need overnight are available at my local grocery or drug store.